Glen Eira Sports and Aquatic Centre

-Glen Eira Sports and Aquatic Centre (GESAC) is an aquatic centre that was developed by Hansen Yuncken and is owned by City of Glen Eira.
-It is a rival to Melbourne Sports and Aquatic Centre as it is contains a 50-metre outdoor pool, 25 metre indoor pool, water slides, leisure pools, gymnasium and a stadium.
+Glen Eira Sports and Aquatic Centre (GESAC) is an aquatic centre in Victoria, Australia, that was developed by Hansen Yuncken and is owned by City of Glen Eira.
+It is a rival to Melbourne Sports and Aquatic Centre as it contains a 50-metre outdoor pool, 25 metre indoor pool, water slides, leisure pools, gymnasium and a stadium.
 It was constructed at a total cost of $44m dollars, with significant contributions from Federal and Victorian State Governments.

 It is the first indoor pool in Glen Eira.

 History

 In 2009, construction was approved and the pool had started to develop.
 It was opened on Monday 7 May 2012 at 6:00am.